goodmike31/pl-asr-speech-data-survey/README.md

 - Identification of ASR speech datasets for Polish, which are freely available for reseach and commercial purposes.
 <br>

 # Survey results
-- 48 datasets were identified and described with up to 57 manually annotated attributes.
-See [Taxonomy](https://github.com/goodmike31/pl-asr-speech-data-survey#taxonomy) for details.
+- **Forty-eight datasets** intended for Polish ASR development were identified
 - The **total** **size** of **documented Polish ASR speech data** amounts to over **20000** **hours** of **audio** and nearly **2500** **hours** of **transcribed** speech.
 - **One thousand hours** worth speech data are **available** online **free of charge **
 - Over **600 hours** of speech data available through commercial providers.
+- Each dataset is described with up to 57 attributes.
+See [Taxonomy](https://github.com/goodmike31/pl-asr-speech-data-survey#taxonomy) for details.
-* Detailed results are available:
+* Detailed analysis results are available at:
-* Polish ASR speech datasets catalog is available as:
+* Resulting Polish ASR speech datasets catalog is available in 2 formats:
   * [Google Sheets](https://docs.google.com/spreadsheets/d/181EDfwZNtHgHFOMaKNtgKssrYDX4tXTJ9POMzBsCRlI/edit?usp=sharing)
   * [TSV](https://github.com/goodmike31/pl-asr-datasets-survey/blob/main/pl-asr-datasets-catalog-latest.tsv)

+# Contributions

 # Survey design

 ## Information sources
 * Language Data Repositories